sprucecellodev125/bruhforum/README.md

-### Introducing, bruhforum, the most bruhment forum system made in Django ✨ (atleast still usable)
+### Introducing, bruhforum, the most bruhment forum system made in Django (also the source code of https://forum-sprucecellodev125.ssh.surf) ✨

 Uh, why the hell I make this? because why not